ABHIGYAN-MOHANTA/aela/README.md

 aela repl

 # Read files and summarize
-aela "read package.json and summarize what this project does"
+aela read package.json and summarize what this project does

 # Search and analyze codebase
-aela "find all TODO comments in my codebase"
+aela find all TODO comments in my codebase

 # Write code and scaffold
-aela "create a new python script that scrapes a website"
+aela create a new python script that scrapes a website

 # Search the Web
-aela "Search the web for the latest news about OpenAI"
+aela Search the web for the latest news about OpenAI

 # Fetch and Read Webpages
-aela "Go to https://news.ycombinator.com and list the top 3 stories right now"
+aela Go to https://news.ycombinator.com and list the top 3 stories right now
 ```

 To see the interactive welcome screen and all available commands, simply run: